Visyond/website-hugo/site/content/pricings/new-pricing-page.md

       subTitleList: Enjoy Visyond’s advanced spreadsheet for free.
       title: Base App
       url: ''
-    - BeforeBulletPoints: 'You get all the features, and can request (priced separately):'
+    - BeforeBulletPoints: 'You get all the features.
+Contact us if you need:'
       PricePrimary: $295
       PricePrimaryPeriod: user/month
       PriceSecondary: 'or $2,950 user/year'